 There are different types of biopsy.
 The type you have depends on where in the body the abnormal area is.

-Your doctor uses a thin needle to go through the skin and into an abnormal area, such as a lump.
-If the lump is near the surface of your skin, your doctor can just feel where to put the needle in.
-For lumps deeper in your body they’ll use a scan to help guide the needle.
+Your doctor can feel where to put the needle in if the abnormal area is near the surface of your skin.
+For areas deeper in your body they’ll use a scan to help guide the needle.

-There are different names for endoscopy depending on which part of the body is being looked at.
+There are different types of endoscopy depending on which part of the body is being looked at.
 For example:

 - colonoscopy – to look at the inside of your large bowel (colon)